The Girls' Middle School

 - Advisory role

-- Professional development strongly encouraged and supported
+- Professional development strongly encouraged and supported (in-house, conferences, workshops and courses)

 Humanities at GMS

 Humanities at GMS integrates Language Arts with Social Studies, an approach that develops in students an awareness of themselves, their community, and the world.
-The multicultural curriculum prepares young women to become powerful communicators, creative as well as critical thinkers, and positive contributors to a just and pluralistic society.
+The multicultural curriculum prepares students to become powerful communicators, creative as well as critical thinkers, and positive contributors to a just and pluralistic society.
 The Humanities Department nurtures and supports creativity, growth, and expression, and students develop the ability to speak and write thoughtfully and fluently.

-What we look for in a humanities teacher:
+What we look for in a Humanities Teacher:

 - Inspiring, student-centered educator